 Rolex Daytona ref.
 116528

 With its familiar silhouette comprising of a 40mm Oyster case, a pair of screw-down chronograph pushers, a screw-down winding crown, an engraved tachymeter bezel, and a three-link Oyster bracelet, the Daytona is one of the most famous luxury chronographs ever made.
-As a result, Rolex manufactures their signature chronograph in all their metal options including steel, platinum, and three different shades of gold.
+As a result, Rolex manufactures their signature chronograph in all its metal options including steel, platinum, and three different shades of gold.

 However, it’s the yellow gold versions, such as the Daytona ref.
 116528, that really make an impact on the wrist, thanks to its gleaming metal.
 Available with a range of dial options, from standard black or white to tri-color Paul Newman tribute dials – to fancy mother-of-pearl and meteorite surfaces, a yellow gold Rolex Daytona ref.
 116528 is a heavy-hitting luxury watch to wear and own.